Split Pea Vegetable Soup

 - 1 teaspoon red pepper flakes

-- 1 teaspoon freshly ground black pepper
+- kosher salt & freshly ground black pepper – to taste

-- 3 cups yellow potatoes - chopped
+- 3 cups yellow potatoes (one pound) – chopped

-- 5-6 cups chicken broth
+- 9-10 cups chicken broth

 - 3 whole bay leaves

-- 1/2 cup half and half
+- half and half – to serve, optional

-Test for seasonings, and add more if needed.
+- Test for seasonings, and add more if needed.
 Serve with a swirl of half and half, if desired.

 - Unlike whole dried peas or beans, split peas do not need to be soaked.
 They also cook much faster than dried beans, and this recipe was complete in just over an hour.